On the theory of $q$-characters for quantum affine superalgebras of type $A$: Introduction

-We first prove several important properties of a braid action on $\mathcal{U}(\epsilon)$ \cite{Machida,Yu} along the lines of \cite{Lb}.
-The braid action is a key tool to obtain Drinfeld presentation of $\mathcal{U}(\epsilon)$ (Theorem \ref{thm:GQG-Drinfeld}) as in \cite{B2} (for non-super) and \cite{Y} (for super type $A$), and also the construction of affine root vectors and PBW bases in Section \ref{sec:mult-formula-R}.
-Moreover, there exists an algebra isomorphism $\tau$ between $\mathcal{U}(\epsilon)$ and $U(\epsilon)$ up to slight extension \cite{KL} which allows us to compare the generators in Drinfeld presentations of both algebras, and so to lift known results on the latter to $\mathcal{U}(\epsilon)$ such as the triangular decomposition (\ref{eq:GQGDr-tri-decomp}) or the evaluation homomorphism (Proposition \ref{prop:eval-hom}).
+We begin by establishing several important properties of a braid action on $\mathcal{U}(\epsilon)$ along the lines of \cite{Lb}.
+It is a key tool to obtain Drinfeld presentation of $\mathcal{U}(\epsilon)$ (Theorem \ref{thm:GQG-Drinfeld}) and also to construct affine root vectors and PBW bases (Section \ref{subsec:aff-PBW}) as in \cite{B2} for non-super types and \cite{Y} for $U(\epsilon)$.
+In our super case the isomorphism $T_{i}$ is defined between $\mathcal{U}(\epsilon)$ and $\mathcal{U}(\epsilon s_{i})$ where $\epsilon s_{i}$ is obtained from $\epsilon$ by permuting $i$-th and $(i+1)$-st entries and so not an automorphism if $\epsilon_{i}\neq\epsilon_{i+1}$.
+Nevertheless, the original arguments for usual quantum groups \cite{Lb} work for $\mathcal{U}(\epsilon)$ without any essential modification, which we find it advantageous over $U(\epsilon)$.
+We also recall from \cite{KL} an algebra isomorphism $\tau$ between $\mathcal{U}(\epsilon)$ and $U(\epsilon)$ (up to a slight extension of both algebras) to compare the generators in Drinfeld presentations of each algebras.
+This enables us to lift known results for $U(\epsilon)$ to $\mathcal{U}(\epsilon)$ such as a triangular decomposition (\ref{eq:GQGDr-tri-decomp}) and the evaluation homomorphism (Proposition \ref{prop:eval-hom}).
+In short, the generalized quantum group is an intermediate object between the quantum affine superalgebra and rather well-studied quantum groups.